hbs-rcs/hbsgrid-docs/docs/userguide/welcome.md

 The HBS Grid consists of many powerful computers connected by a fast network and shared network storage.
-These machines have up to 1.4Tb of memory and up to 32 cores each and together they provide the backbone of HBS's research computing capabilities.
-This powerful network of computers can be accessed via user-friendly tools and environments, making the power of our computing cluster accessible to all HBS researchers.
+These machines have up to 1.4Tb of memory and up to 32 cores each and together they are the backbone of HBS's research computing capabilities.
+The HBS Grid can be accessed via user-friendly tools and environments, making the power of our computing cluster accessible to all HBS researchers.
 Using the HBS Grid you can:

 - Interactively analyze data too large for local memory.
 - Speed up your analysis using hundreds of CPUs across multiple machines.